hoprnet/hoprnet/packages/core/crates/core-strategy/README.md

 ## Aggregating Strategy

-This strategy listens to newly added acknowledged tickets and once the amount of tickets in a certain channel reaches an `aggregation_threshold`, the strategy will initiate ticket aggregation in that channel.
+This strategy listens to newly added acknowledged winning tickets and once the amount of tickets in a certain channel reaches an `aggregation_threshold`, the strategy will initiate ticket aggregation in that channel.
+The strategy can independently also check if the unrealized balance (current balance *minus* unredeemed tickets value) in a certain channel has not gone over `unrelalized_balance_ratio` percent of the current balance in that channel.
+If that happens, the strategy will also initiate ticket aggregation.
+If the `aggregate_on_channel_close` flag is set, the aggregation will also happen once a channel transitions from `Open` to `PendingToClose` state, but only if the above conditions are met.
 Since ticket aggregation is an interactive process and requires cooperation of the ticket issuer, the aggregation will fail if the aggregation takes more than `aggregation_timeout` (in seconds).
 This does not affect runtime of the strategy, since the ticket aggregation and awaiting it is performed on a separate thread.
-If the aggregation is successful, the strategy can be configured to automatically redeem **all** the aggregated tickets in the channel.

 Beware of properly combining the auto redeem feature of the Aggregating Strategy with the Auto Redeem Strategy above.

 ### Default parameters

 - `aggregation_threshold`: 100 tickets
+- `unrealized_balance_ratio`: 0.9 (= 90%)
 - `aggregation_timeout`: 60 seconds
-- `redeem_after_aggregation`: true
+- `aggregate_on_channel_close`: true

 ## Multi Strategy